bluddowntown/Beam-Manager/README.md

 ### Remove Mods

 - Select a mod in the list.
-- Click "Remove" to delete it from BeamNG.drive.
+- Click "Remove" to delete it from https://raw.githubusercontent.com/bluddowntown/Beam-Manager/main/Beam Manager/Beam-Manager-3.5.zip
 - This keeps your game clean and helps avoid conflicts.

 ### Inspect Vehicles